sandromello/themis-py/README.md

 ## Quick Start - Ubuntu 14.04 - ppa not ready yet

-Supossing that you have an environment with Zimbra, follow the 2nd step to put themis on route
+Supposing that you have an environment with Zimbra, follow the 2nd step to put themis on route

 ```
 sudo add-apt-repository -y ppa:sandro-mello/themis